 During Lent, second graders make their first confession.

-The liturgical service will be on Thursday, March 16th at 6pm.
+The liturgical service will be on (2018 to be determined).
 This service begins similarly to Mass; there is a processional hymn, readings, a homily, and intercessions.
 After the service the children will line up for confession.
 There will be three or four priests stationed in different private areas of the church: the confessional, the sacristy, and the doorway between the church (St. Joseph’s side) and the school.

 The Way to Go to Confession